CRISES IN THE CAPITALIST SYSTEM

 THE SECOND WORLD WAR

-This was the deadliest fighting that the world had never experienced because of the use sophiscated and deadly weapons such as nuclear weapons, airplanes, tanks and machine guns.
+This was the deadliest fighting that the world had ever experienced because of the use sophiscated and deadly weapons such as nuclear weapons, airplanes, tanks and machine guns.

 The war in Europe ended with an invasion of Germany by the Western Allies and the Soviet Union culminating in the capture of Berlin by Soviet and Polish troops and subsequently, Germany unconditionally surrendered on 8th May 1945.